MiracleLabs/BluemixIntegrationServicesLab/README.md

 The following are the technologies that are used in this lab.
 Any prior knowledge of these technologies will accelerate your pace of learning.

 • IBM Bluemix

 • CloudFoundry
 • IBM API Management
 • Node.js
 • REST/SOAP

+## Repository Contents

+The repository contains detailed documentation and steps for understanding and conquering this lab.

+• Presentation for diving into the various technologies

+•

 ## Lab Contributors